-With the launch of Farlows Travel in January 2017 we have now become the one-stop-shop for the sporting experience of a lifetime, affording travellers the opportunity to not just purchase the requirements for their trip, but also to engage face-to-face with our expert team and to receive the very best advice and information to ensure the success of their trip.
+With the launch of Farlows Travel in January 2017 we became the one-stop-shop for the sporting experience of a lifetime, affording travellers the opportunity to not just purchase the requirements for their trip, but also to engage face-to-face with our expert team and to receive the very best advice and information to ensure the success of their trip.

 Farlows Travel is headed by Roddy Hall, an experienced and accomplished angler who has spent over twenty years organising travel to destinations all over the globe.
 Roddy is supported by a full team of angling, travel and customer service experts.
 The company offers only the finest, specially selected locations and hosted trips, so you may book secure in the knowledge that you will be looked after every step of the way.

-Roddy is the manager of Farlows Travel and one of the world’s key players in the fishing travel business.
+Roddy is the manager of Farlows Travel and has spent over twenty years in the fishing travel business.